harvester/harvester/enhancements/20240528-migrate-harvester-api-to-standardized-k8s-api.md

 - If it's not idempotent, use `POST` or more matched HTTP method. **However, there shouldn't be `POST` or more matched HTTP method because most APIs aim to handle existing resource instead of creating new one.**
 - For list API, should use `GET` method.
 For example, `findMigratableNodes` action, it should be `GET` cause it doesn't change anything.

 In short words, **there should be only `GET` or `PUT` method for subresource APIs**.
 And We should also check which action is not used anymore, and remove it on new APIs.
+But, it depends on the decision of [APIs For GUI](#apis-for-gui).

 #### Related Documentation Issue